 Will a Doctor still see me?

 YES, if this is necessary.
 Patients who need to be seen by a Doctor will be.
-If you, or a member of the family, need to be seen by a Doctor when your surgery is closed, then NHS 111 will contact your Out of Hours service.
+If you, or a member of the family, need to be seen by a Doctor when your practice is closed, then NHS 111 will contact your Out of Hours service.
 The nurse will already have taken details of the illness and the current symptoms.
 With your permission, the nurse will pass on this information and arrange for the patient to be seen either at a medical centre or, if medically necessary, at home.
 Going to a medical centre to see a Doctor is accepted to be safe and makes best use of the Doctor’s time.
 If a child is so ill that hospital admission is required, the child will have to leave the house at some point, so the sooner the better.
 Patients who are terminally ill, too frail or so ill they cannot leave the house, will be visited at home, if necessary, by a Doctor.

 What if I’m not sure whether I need to see a Doctor or not?